GoogleCloudPlatform/cloud-foundation-fabric/networking/hub-and-spoke-peering/README.md

 ### Export routes via gcloud (alternative)

-If you prefer to use `gcloud` to export routes on the peering, firs identify the peering (it has a name like `gke-xxxxxxxxxxxxxxxxxxxx-xxxx-xxxx-peer`) in the Cloud Console from the *VPC network peering* page, or using `gcloud`, then configure it to export routes:
+If you prefer to use `gcloud` to export routes on the peering, first identify the peering (it has a name like `gke-xxxxxxxxxxxxxxxxxxxx-xxxx-xxxx-peer`) in the Cloud Console from the *VPC network peering* page, or using `gcloud`, then configure it to export routes:

 ```
 gcloud compute networks peerings list